Conanap/NetflixAutoSkipIntroduction/README.md

 go to chrome://extensions/, extract with unzipper of your choice, enable developer mode, select "load unpacked", and select the folder where the .zip was unzipped to.

 For Safari:
-I do not have a Apple Developer Certificate.
+I do not have an Apple Developer Certificate.
 The files are there, feel free to build it yourself.

 For now users must manually check for updates.